Note

 Product management page create new dialog

-When a user clicks the Create new product button, the app displays a dialog that allows the user to create a new product.
+Clicking the Create new product button displays a dialog allowing creation of a new product.

 Items in the cart page

-When items are in your cart, you can view them and change their quantity, and even remove them from the cart.
-The user is shown a summary of the items in the cart and the pretax total cost.
+When items are in the cart, view them, change their quantity, and even remove them.
+A summary of the items in the cart and the pretax total cost is shown.

 Important

-When this app runs locally, in a development environment, the app will use localhost clustering, in-memory storage, and a local silo.
-It also seeds the inventory with fake data that is automatically generated using the Bogus NuGet package.
-This is all intentional to demonstrate the functionality.
+When this app runs locally in a development environment, it uses localhost clustering, in-memory storage, and a local silo.
+It also seeds the inventory with fake data automatically generated using the Bogus NuGet package.
+This is intentional to demonstrate functionality.

 Deployment overview

 Orleans applications are designed to scale up and scale out efficiently.
-To accomplish this, instances of your application communicate directly with each other via TCP sockets and therefore Orleans requires network connectivity between silos.
-Azure App Service supports this requirement via virtual network integration and additional configuration instructing App Service to allocate private network ports for your app instances.
+To accomplish this, application instances communicate directly via TCP sockets.
+Therefore, Orleans requires network connectivity between silos.
+Azure App Service supports this requirement via virtual network integration and additional configuration instructing App Service to allocate private network ports for app instances.

-When deploying Orleans to Azure App Service, we need to take the following actions to ensure that hosts can communicate with eachother:
+When deploying Orleans to Azure App Service, take the following actions to ensure hosts can communicate:

 - Enable virtual network integration by following the Enable integration with an Azure virtual network guide.

-- Configure your app with private ports using the Azure CLI as described in the Configure private port count using Azure CLI section.
-The Bicep template in the Explore the Bicep templates section below shows how to configure the setting via Bicep.
+- Configure the app with private ports using the Azure CLI as described in the Configure private port count using Azure CLI section.
+The Bicep template in the Explore the Bicep templates section below shows how to configure this setting via Bicep.

-- If deploying to Linux, ensure that your hosts are listening on all IP addresses as described in the Configure host networking section.
+- If deploying to Linux, ensure hosts listen on all IP addresses as described in the Configure host networking section.

 Configure private port count using Azure CLI